 Mr. Anavilok (interpretation): Thank you, Mr. Speaker.
+I say "good morning" to the people of Kugluktuk and Nunavummiut as well as to my colleagues.

-My questions today are for the Minister of Economic Development and Transportation.
-I wanted to follow up today on the Grays Bay Road and Port project, which is an issue that I raised during our spring sitting.
+My questions today are for the Minister of (interpretation ends) Economic Development and Transportation.

+(interpretation) I wanted to follow up today on the (interpretation ends) Grays Bay Road and Port project, (interpretation) which is an issue that I previously raised during our spring sitting.
+The minister, as well as the Premier, participated in a meeting in Ottawa and it is that meeting I would like to ask the minister and the government about.

-(interpretation ends) As the minister is aware, the goal of this project is to construct an all-weather road in the Kitikmeot region, that will connect mineral rich areas with a deepwater port.
+(interpretation ends) As the minister is aware, the goal of this project is to construct an all-weather road in the Kitikmeot region that will connect mineral rich areas with a deep-water port.